VisitScotland: Website

 VisitScotland.com is the official website of VisitScotland.
-The website acts as a bookings and information service for visitors to Scotland.
-Accommodation availability information, as well as more general information about Scotland, is provided from the www.visitscotland.com domain.
+This website provides bookings and information service for visitors to Scotland.
+From 2001 this website was operated as a public-private partnership venture, though this venture (and the website) was brought back into public ownership in 2008.

 VisitScotland.com was initially the trading name of eTourism Ltd, a private limited company set up by a public-private partnership.
 In 2003 the IT services group SchlumbergerSema was taken over by Atos.
 There was a major restructuring in July 2006 that saw VisitScotland increase its stake from 25% to 36%, Austrian booking specialist Tiscover took a 35% share and ATOS reduced its stake from 60% to 7%.
 Partnerships UK Ltd had also been shareholders.

 The ownership of VisitScotland.com became a divisive issue within the Scottish tourism industry.
 A number of accommodation providers lodged a petition with the Scottish Parliament to return the group to public ownership, arguing that the use of public money to fund the parent company eTourism Ltd was disrupting competition, an assertion which eTourism unconditionally rejected.

 In 2008, a Scottish Parliament inquiry led by Tavish Scott considered some problems associated with the website and made the recommendation that the Scottish Government find additional resources to resolve these.
 On 7 November 2008, it was announced that ownership of VisitScotland.com was to be transferred solely to VisitScotland, with £1.2 million of funds being used to purchase shares from all other shareholders.